How can I become a dog trainer?

 - Learn about the profession itself by reading any of the following books: So You Want to Become a Dog Trainer by Nicole Wilde, Coaching People to Train Their Dogs by Terry Ryan, and It’s Not the Dogs, It’s the People, also by Nicole Wilde.
 Both authors are highly respected trainers who give realistic and helpful advice about the profession.
 These books can be found at www.dogwise.com.

 - Become a volunteer at a local shelter (such as AHS!) so as to develop or improve your own dog handling skills.
 Even if you have raised many dogs yourself, you will benefit from handling large numbers of unfamiliar dogs: it’s a very different experience than working with your own!
 For further experience, you might also consider becoming a Training School volunteer.
-For more information, click here.
+For more information on volunteer opportunities in the Twin Cities metro area, click here.

 - Visit some local dog training classes, particularly those using science-based, positive reinforcement techniques.
 Watch how the trainer in each class teaches and how the dogs respond.
 If you own a dog, consider enrolling him in the class, even if he has had previous training.
 This will allow you the perspective of a student as well as a prospective trainer.